-There are several new companies that have emerged particularly during the recent pandemic lockdown brought about by Covid-19 restrictions producing hand poured candles but with varying professionalism and information regarding products but all have one highly commendable consideration of trying to be as natural and organic as possible, using natural waxes and particularly marketing to the growing vegan market.
+There are several new companies that have emerged particularly during the recent pandemic lockdown, 2020-2021, brought about by Covid-19 restrictions producing hand poured candles but with varying professionalism and information regarding products but all have one highly commendable consideration of trying to be as natural and organic as possible, using natural waxes and particularly marketing to the growing vegan market.

-Look out for candle products made by companies that –
+Improve not just the toxicity levels in your home for your pet but for yourself – look out for candle products made by companies that –